briangodwinlim/PyTorch-Finance/README.md

     - `pipeline/utils.py` contains additional utility classes and functions.

+- `tuning.py` contains the code for hyperparameter tuning.

 - `main.py` contains the code for training the model.

-- `serve.py` contains the code for serving the model.
+- `serve.py` contains the code for locally serving the model.

-- `tuning.py` contains the code for hyperparameter tuning.
+- `deploy.py` contains the code for deploying the model to Docker.

 ## Installation